Keyboard shortcuts

 Minimum Path to “Useful on Cloud VM”

 Phases 1-5 (disk image + ACPI + interrupts + PCI + NVMe) plus the existing roadmap items (Stages 4-6 for capability syscalls, scheduling, IPC).
-With GCP’s virtio-net fallback, networking can use the existing networking proposal without Phase 6.
+On a supported first/second-generation GCP machine family, networking can use the existing virtio-net proposal without a provider-specific gVNIC/ENA/MANA driver on that constrained target.

 QEMU Testing